September 22 - 30, 2018

 We will head out on canoes with knocking sticks, paddles, and poles, filling the beds of our water vessels with carpets of sustenance.
 After the haul, we continue with drying, parching, dancing (its required/cool to separate the chaff), and winnowing, until at last we have the grain itself.
 We'll harvest together in appreciation and focus to deepen our connection with our food, food sources, and the natural world.
 Come bearing firewood, canoes, paddles, and poles if possible for this camp.
 Along with camping gear, bring food and other items needed for outdoor living, plus cash for campground fees and other expenses.
 Please Note: Dates are subject to adjustment, depending on ripening of the rice crop.

-This event is a open to friends, family and Green University interns.
+This event is a open to friends, family and Green University Immersion Students.
 Others wishing to participate, please send us a note to share a little about yourself, and what skills, knowledge, experience, or equipment you can contribute to the Circle.

 Interested in more classes and events?